nodejs/Release/README.md

     release, the LTS Working Group will select a handful of candidate names and submit those for a collaborator vote.

+## Node abstraction layer

+It should be stated that the abstraction layer (currently `NAN`) should support all *current* LTS releases.
+Given that Active LTS will overlap for a period of 6 months, this means that the abstraction layer will, at any given point in time, fully support a maximum of 2 LTS releases.

 ## Example

 The specific details may vary depending on the `next` and `master` release plan